Nicolaus Copernicus: Rome 1500

+University of Padua 1501–1503

 On his return journey doubtless stopping briefly at Bologna, in mid-1501 Copernicus arrived back in Warmia.
 After on 28 July receiving from the chapter a two-year extension of leave in order to study medicine (since "he may in future be a useful medical advisor to our Reverend Superior [Bishop Lucas Watzenrode] and the gentlemen of the chapter"), in late summer or in the fall he returned again to Italy, probably accompanied by his brother Andrew and by Canon Bernhard Sculteti.
 This time he studied at the University of Padua, famous as a seat of medical learning, and—except for a brief visit to Ferrara in May–June 1503 to pass examinations for, and receive, his doctorate in canon law—he remained at Padua from fall 1501 to summer 1503.

 Copernicus studied medicine probably under the direction of leading Padua professors—Bartolomeo da Montagnana, Girolamo Fracastoro, Gabriele Zerbi, Alessandro Benedetti—and read medical treatises that he acquired at this time, by Valescus de Taranta, Jan Mesue, Hugo Senensis, Jan Ketham, Arnold de Villa Nova, and Michele Savonarola, which would form the embryo of his later medical library.

+Astrology

 One of the subjects that Copernicus must have studied was astrology, since it was considered an important part of a medical education.
 However, unlike most other prominent Renaissance astronomers, he appears never to have practiced or expressed any interest in astrology.

+Greek studies

 As at Bologna, Copernicus did not limit himself to his official studies.
 It was probably the Padua years that saw the beginning of his Hellenistic interests.
 He familiarized himself with Greek language and culture with the aid of Theodorus Gaza's grammar (1495) and Johannes Baptista Chrestonius's dictionary (1499), expanding his studies of antiquity, begun at Bologna, to the writings of Bessarion, Lorenzo Valla, and others.
 There also seems to be evidence that it was during his Padua stay that the idea finally crystallized, of basing a new system of the world on the movement of the Earth.

 As the time approached for Copernicus to return home, in spring 1503 he journeyed to Ferrara where, on 31 May 1503, having passed the obligatory examinations, he was granted the degree of Doctor of Canon Law (Nicolaus Copernich de Prusia, Jure Canonico ... et doctoratus).
 No doubt it was soon after (at latest, in fall 1503) that he left Italy for good to return to Warmia.